dsccommunity/xPSDesiredStateConfiguration/README.md

 * **xWindowsOptionalFeature** provides a mechanism to enable or disable optional features on a target node.
 * **xWindowsOptionalFeatureSet** allows installation and uninstallation of a group of optional Windows features.

+Resources that work on Nano Server:

+* xWindowsOptionalFeature

 ### xArchive

 * **Destination**: (Key) Specifies the location where you want to ensure the archive contents are extracted.